+Capacity Annual rate, short term and long term.

+Compliance Meeting the deadline of 26 June 2025 and building from there.

+basic standard.

-- Capacity Annual rate, short term and long term. - Compliance Meeting the deadline of 26 June 2025 and building from there. - Certification Ensuring that the certificates of compliance issued are reliable and to a common basic standard. - Capability Size of ship; catering to the future recycling needs of ever-larger ships.
+Capability Size of ship; catering to the future recycling needs of ever-larger ships.

 The short-term challenge is to rapidly build compliant capacity.
 This is not only to increase the annual recycling rate, which is presently unsustainably low, but also to clear the backlog of ships that has built up during the decline in recycling since 2012.
 The industry also needs to build long-term capacity to keep up with the demand for recycling ships caused by the newbuilding boom that started around twenty years ago.